Deputy Director, Open Nuclear Network | Director, Datayo Project

-Melissa Hanham is the Director of the Datayo Project at One Earth Future.
+Melissa Hanham is the Deputy Director of Open Nuclear Network at One Earth Future, and also directs its Datayo Project.
 She is an expert on weapons of mass destruction (WMD), which include nuclear, chemical, and biological weapons, and their delivery devices such as missiles, and bombers.
 Hanham has studied North Korea and China’s WMD programs for over a decade.

 Hanham is an expert on open-source intelligence, incorporating satellite and aerial imagery, and other remote sensing data, large data sets, social media, 3D modeling, and GIS mapping.
 She is particularly focused on the monitoring and verification of international arms control agreements using open-source evidence.
 Hanham also uses open-source information to study export-control systems and proliferation finance activities.